teracow/googliser/README.md

 5. The script iterates through this URL list and downloads the first [**n**]umber of available images.
 Up to **1,000** images can be requested.
 Up to 40 images can be downloaded at the same time.
 If an image is unavailable, it's skipped and downloading continues until the required number of images have been downloaded or the download failure-limit is reached.

-6. Lastly, a thumbnail gallery image is built using ImageMagick's [montage](http://www.imagemagick.org) into a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file (like those shown below).
+6. Lastly, a thumbnail gallery image is built using ImageMagick's [montage](http://www.imagemagick.org) into a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file (see below for examples).

 ---
 ## ![#c5f015](images/lime.png) Compatibility